 The English M.A. at Marshall University is designed to meet the increasingly diverse needs of today’s graduate students.
-Students are encouraged to approach their studies from the perspective that best serves their academic purposes and/or career plans, be it Literary Studies, Composition/Rhetoric, Creative Writing and/or TESOL/Linguistics.
+Students are encouraged to approach their studies from the perspective that best serves their academic purposes and/or career plans, be it Literary Studies, Composition/Rhetoric, Creative Writing.
 To this end, our program offers a great deal of flexibility at all levels.

 Upon completion of the program students will be able to:

-- articulate core issues in Literary Studies, Composition/Rhetoric, Creative Writing, and/or TESOL/Linguistics from diverse perspectives; critique the major figures, works, and ideas in one or more of the above areas;
+- articulate core issues in Literary Studies, Composition/Rhetoric, and/or Creative Writing from diverse perspectives; critique the major figures, works, and ideas in one or more of the above areas;

-- apply the research methods and approaches to inquiry used in Literary Studies, Composition/Rhetoric, Creative Writing, and/or TESOL/Linguistics;
+- apply the research methods and approaches to inquiry used in Literary Studies, Composition/Rhetoric, and/or Creative Writing;

 - articulate recent developments in these fields as influenced by other disciplines;

-- elucidate major critical and cultural theories in Literary Studies, Composition/Rhetoric, Creative Writing, and/or TESOL/Linguistics, and assess sources on those thoeries in relation to the field;
+- elucidate major critical and cultural theories in Literary Studies, Composition/Rhetoric, and/or Creative Writing, and assess sources on those thoeries in relation to the field;

-- prepare a capstone project that demonstrates advanced knowledge and applied learning in Literary Studies, Composition/Rhetoric, Creative Writing, and/or TESOL/Linguistics.
+- prepare a capstone project that demonstrates advanced knowledge and applied learning in Literary Studies, Composition/Rhetoric, and/or Creative Writing.